borg286/sevtech/README.md

 * Instead of making 2 Sulfur furnaces, craft a single one with 8 betweenstone for a double furnace.

-* This has been fixed.
-You spawn at the portal unless you reset it.
+* Upon death, you will respawn near the portal unless you have reset your spawn point using the Moss Bed.

 * Food is hard.
 Cook Swamp Reed ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_14.png) into donuts for 6 hunger bars.